explorAR-group/ExplorAR/Team Contract - TagAR.md

 ## Pull Requests

 - NAMING CONVENTIONS:
-  - Branch Names/ Git commit: RB to add link
+  - Commit to Semantic Branch Names/Git-Commit Messages - http://karma-runner.github.io/0.10/dev/git-commit-msg.html
 - Approval of Pull request:
   - Approval of Pulls done by at least one person in the other coding pair
   - Make sure listing and formatting is aligned across the team